Bates College

 Private liberal arts college in Lewiston, Maine, U.S.

-Bates College (/beɪts/) is a private liberal arts college in Lewiston, Maine.
-Anchored by the Historic Quad, the campus of Bates totals 813 acres with a small urban campus which includes 33 Victorian Houses as some of the dormitories.
-It maintains 600 acres of nature preserve known as the "Bates-Morse Mountain" near Campbell Island and a coastal center on Atkins Bay.
+Bates College (/beɪts/) is a private liberal arts college in Lewiston, Maine, United States.
+Anchored by the Historic Quad, the campus of Bates totals 813 acres with a small urban campus.
+It maintains 600 acres of nature preserve known as the Bates–Morse Mountain Conservation Area near Campbell Island and a coastal center on Atkins Bay.
 With an annual enrollment of approximately 1,800 students, it is the smallest college in its athletic conference.

-The college was founded in 1855, by abolitionist statesman Oren Burbank Cheney and textile tycoon Benjamin Bates.
-It became the first coeducational college in New England and the third-oldest college in Maine, after Bowdoin and Colby College.
+The college was founded in 1855 by abolitionist statesman Oren Burbank Cheney and industrialist Benjamin Bates.
+It became the first coeducational college in New England and the third-oldest college in Maine, after Bowdoin and Colby.
 Bates provides undergraduate instruction in the humanities, social sciences, natural sciences, and engineering.
-The undergraduate program requires a thesis upon graduation and maintains a privately funded research enterprise.
-In addition to being a part of the "Maine Big Three", Bates competes in the New England Small College Athletic Conference (NESCAC) with 31 varsity teams, and 9 club teams.
+The undergraduate program requires a thesis upon graduation.
+In addition to being a part of the "Maine Big Three", Bates competes in the New England Small College Athletic Conference (NESCAC) with 31 varsity teams and 9 club teams.
+The Bates Bobcats are a member of NCAA Division III and have produced 12 Olympians.

-The students and alumni of Bates maintain a variety of campus traditions.
-Bates alumni and affiliates include 86 Fulbright Scholars; 22 Watson Fellows; 5 Rhodes Scholars; as well as 12 members of the U.S. Congress.
-The Bates Bobcats are a member of NCAA Division III and has produced 12 Olympians.
+Bates alumni and affiliates include 86 Fulbright Scholars; 22 Watson Fellows; 5 Rhodes Scholars; 7 Emmy Award winners; 5 Pulitzer Prize winners; as well as 12 members of the U.S. Congress.
 The college is home to the Stephens Observatory and the Bates College Museum of Art.